In this article, you will learn how to optimize tasks based on Onfleet's powerful route optimization tool.

 Date: Choose a date to optimize.
 By default, your current dashboard filter date will be used.
 If your routes cross a day boundary, the date shown will be the first day in the route.

 Drivers: Select one or more drivers for whom to create routes.
 If drivers have individual schedules, they will be used in the routing solution.
 If individual schedules have not been defined, the driver will be considered using the default schedule (when enabled).
-If you wish to update a driver's schedule before optimization, click the pencil icon and adjust in the resulting window (see Update Driver Schedule).
+If you wish to update a driver's schedule before optimization, click the pencil icon and adjust it in the resulting window (see Update Driver Schedule).

 Note: a maximum of 100 drivers can be selected for a single optimization.